bramzilla/pizzaPy/README.md

 requirements.txt: DEP002 'pandas' defined as a dependency but not used in the codebase Found 1 dependency issue.

 Note that for the best results, you should be using a virtual environment for your project, see e.g. [here](https://stackoverflow.com/a/41799834/8037249).

 [link to source](https://stackoverflow.com/questions/25376213/delete-unused-packages-from-requirements-file)

+(Warning: When using pip to install deptry, make sure you install it within the virtual environment of your project.
+Installing deptry globally will not work, since it needs to have access to the metadata of the packages in the virtual environment.) [github source](https://github.com/fpgmaas/deptry)

 ## Contributing